digitalascetic/iron-router-i18n/README.md

 #### Router.setLanguage(lang)

 Programmatically changes the router language.
+This can be used to set the router language based on some user properties (e.g. after login or on the startup script based on some cookie) or when a user switch the language with some action.

 #### Router.getLanguage()

-Gets the current language the router is using for i18n.
+Retrieves the current language the router is using.

 #### Router.getDefaultLanguage()

-Gets the default language the router is using for i18n.
+Gets the default language the router is using (see `defaultLanguage` property and `getDefaultLanguage` hook)

 ### Helpers